Page updated July 27, 2020 at 9:30 a.m.

 Questions?
 Reach out to our permit file support team by calling 306-777-7551, Monday to Friday, 8 a.m. to 4:45 p.m.

-Effective March 25, building permit inspections will no longer be conducted in person.
-To support the health and safety of both industry and City staff we will use FaceTime, Skype or photos where appropriate.
+Effective June 22, building permit inspections are once again being conducted in person, dependent on scope and project type.
+To support the health and safety of both industry and City staff we will continue to use FaceTime, WhatsApp or photos where appropriate.

 Updated April 20, 2020 at 2:30 p.m.